elugens/hello-javascript/docs/general-javascript-questions/error-handling/javascript-error-handling.md

 ---

-### Explain what the stack error object property does?
+### Can you explain what the stack error object property does?

 <details>
   <summary><strong>View Answer:</strong></summary>